 Igniting Insights: Innovation Leadership

-A new 7-week, 100% virtual professional program designed for rising talent to unlock the mindset and skillset to lead innovation.
-Now accepting applications for Spring 2023 Cohort.Enroll
+A 7-week, 100% virtual professional program designed for rising talent to unlock the mindset and skillset to lead innovation.
+Now accepting applications for Fall 2023 Cohort.Enroll

 Effective leadership of people and innovation requires recalibration of both a personal mindset and collective mindset to move teams beyond mere delivery of stated objectives toward discovery-driven problem solving for learning, innovation and growth.
 Our 7-week program will give rising talent the tools they need to be innovative leaders.
 You will learn to challenge yourself, challenge the status quo, advance your career, grow your network, and make an impact.